loudnate/snootify/README.md

 ### Python package

 Snootify isn't up on Pypi at this time.
-You can use `easy_install` to add the CLI to your python site-packages and bin directories.
+You can use `easy_install` to install the sources to your python `site-packages` and `bin` directories.

 ```sh
 $ python setup.py install